 Logan’s love for sports can be attributed to his athletic involvement in middle school and high school.
 His name was on rosters for baseball, hockey, football, track, and basketball.

 When Logan isn’t planning his future with sports, he’s watching sports.
-He tries to attend all of the CCC Red Barons basketball games, plays pick-up hockey, and enjoys cheering on the Buffalo Bills, the Buffalo Sabres, and the New York Yankees.
+He tried to attend all of the CCC Red Barons basketball games in his last semester at CCC, and continues to play pick-up hockey.
+He also enjoys cheering on the Buffalo Bills, the Buffalo Sabres, and the New York Yankees.

 “I’m pretty excited that things are coming together and I figured out what I would like to do.
 Attending college at Corning helped me form who I’d like to become in the future.”